IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Number of errors to display to the user when creating DataFiles from a file upload.
 It defaults to 5 errors.

-``curl -X PUT -d '1' http://localhost:8080/api/admin/settings/:CreateDataFilesMaxErrorsToDisplay``
+:command:`curl -X PUT -d '1' http://localhost:8080/api/admin/settings/:CreateDataFilesMaxErrorsToDisplay`

 .. _:BagItHandlerEnabled: